-Estimated amount of contracts remaining to be executed on capital account and others, and not provided for a.
-In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under The Employees' Provident Funds And Miscellaneous Provision Act, 1952.
+Estimated amount of contracts remaining to be executed on capital account and others a.
+In February 2019, Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under The Employees' Provident Funds And Missellaneous Provision Act, 1952.
 The Company has been legally advised that there are interpretative challenges on the application of judgement retrospectively and as such does not consider there is any probable obligations for past periods.
+For the period 1 March 2019 to 31 March 2019, the Company has made a provision for provident fund contribution in the books of accounts amounting to INR 0.29.

-(b) Contingent liabilities
+(b) Contingent []abilities

-b.
-During the year ended 31 March 2021, the Company had received a notice under Chapter V of the Finance Act.
-1994 for the period FY 2014-15 to FY 2017-18 (upto June 2017) on grounds of excess availment of CENVAT credit and short payment of service tax involving an amount of INR 90.93 including interest under Section 75 of the Finance Act, 1994 and equal penalty under Rule 15 of the Cenvat Credit Rules, 2004 and Section 78 of the Finance Act, 1994.
-In earlier years, the Company had filed a written submission denying all allegations made in the notice before the Commissioner of Goods and Services Tax (Appeals) which was pending for disposal.
+Particulars As at As at 31 March 2025 As at 31 March 2024 Total demand Amount paid under protest Total demand Amount paid under protest Finance Act, 1994 (Service Tax) 178.40 6.69 178.40 Total 178.40 6,69 178.40 b.
+During the year ended 31 March 2021, the Company had received a notice under Chapter V of the Finance Act, 1994 for the period FY 2014-15 to FY 2017-18 (upto June 2017) on grounds of excess availment of CENVAT credit and short payment of service tax involving an amount of INR 178.40 including interest and penalty under Section 75 of the Finance Act, 1994 and Rule 15 of the Cenvat Credit Rules, 2004 and Section 78 of the Finance Act, 1994.

+During the year, the Company has preferred an appeal before the Customs, Excise and Service Tax Appellate Tribunal against the said addition which is pending for disposal.